Our Program will consist of 5 daily classes, following our Texas Academy custom workbook

 Conducting / Practical Skills

 Conducting in music refers to the art of leading a musical ensemble, like an orchestra, choir, or band, during a performance.
 The conductor acts as a director, using gestures and cues to unify the musicians and bring the composer's work to life.
+Conducting requires a unique combination of skills Musical knowledge: Conductors need a strong understanding of music theory, score reading, and musical styles.
+Leadership: They must effectively communicate their vision and inspire the singers and musicians to perform at their best.
+Technical skills: Clear and precise conducting gestures are essential for conveying the musical details.
+Rehearsals: A lot of work goes on before the performance.
+Conductors lead rehearsals, helping the musicians refine their playing and come together as a cohesive ensemble.

 In essence, the conductor is the bridge between the composer's written music and the sound that reaches the audience's ears.
 They breathe life into the song or music: using their skills to bring their own vision to the performance by uniting the singers and creating a unified musical experience.